natecook/jennajuby/site/content/post/athens-greece.md

 **Make meal reservations**

 * To get into the best restaurants in Santorini and Mykonos we made reservations and I was SO happy we did because we wouldn't have gotten in without them!
 Milos was relaxed enough that we didn't really need them and I assume other small islands would be similar.
+(Also, I recommend making a list of all the traditional greek food and pastries you want to try beforehand and check them off as you go, this made me try so many new delicious things on the menu that I wouldn't have paid attention to other wise!)

 **Eats & Treats In Athens**